OCT-FPGA/OCT-Tutorials/README.md

 OCT development tools are hosted in Massachusetts Open Cloud (MOC).
 Users can sign up for an MOC account and build FPGA bitstreams/host executables using the tools.
 ![plot](images/moc_workflow.png)
 **2. Deployment:**
 After creating the bitstreams/host executables, users will use CloudLab for targeting.
+There are eight Alveo U280s in CloudLab Massachusetts cluster which are PCIe connected to eight host machines.
+The U280s are connected to a 100 GbE data center switch using 100G QSFP28 passive DAC cables.
 ![plot](images/cloudlab_setup.png)

 ## Stand-alone FPGA experiment workflow